Philadelphia 76ers: 2013–2016: "The Process"

 The 76ers had a 3–0 start that included wins over the two-time defending champion Miami Heat and a Chicago Bulls team with high expectations.
 The 76ers struggled heavily after that, at one point posting a 26-game losing streak which set a franchise record, and tied the all-time NBA record for most consecutive losses in a single-season.
-During the middle of the season, former Orlando Magic head coach Stan Van Gundy would call the Sixers' actions "embarrassing" and say "if you're putting that roster on the floor, you're doing everything you can possibly do to try to lose."
+During the middle of the season, former Orlando Magic head coach Stan Van Gundy would call the 76ers' actions "embarrassing" and say "if you're putting that roster on the floor, you're doing everything you can possibly do to try to lose."
 The 76ers finished the season with a 19–63 record, the third-worst in franchise history.
-Despite that, the 76ers did not have the worst win–loss record in the overall NBA standings: the Milwaukee Bucks finished worse with a 15–67 record.
+Despite that, the 76ers did not have the worst win–loss record in the overall NBA standings as the 2013–14 Milwaukee Bucks finished worse with a 15–67 record.

 Carter-Williams led all rookies in points, rebounds, assists, and steals, joining Magic Johnson and Oscar Robertson as the only rookies to accomplish this feat.
 He also won the player of the week award in his first week, being the second rookie after Shaquille O'Neal to accomplish that.
 He went on to win the Rookie of the Year award, becoming the first rookie drafted 10th or later to win the award since Mark Jackson in 1987 for the New York Knicks.

-In the 2014 NBA draft, the Sixers selected Joel Embiid with the third overall pick and traded with the Orlando Magic for Croatian prospect Dario Šarić, the twelfth pick of the draft.
-Neither prospect was expected to make an immediate impact for the Sixers, as Embiid was recovering from a stress fracture in the navicular bone, while Šarić would likely spend one or more years playing in the Turkish Basketball League.
-In the second round, the Sixers selected K. J. McDaniels, Jerami Grant, Jordan McRae, and Serbian prospect Vasilije Micić.
-The Sixers also traded a second-round pick to re-acquire Jackson from the Pelicans.
+In the 2014 NBA draft, the 76ers selected Joel Embiid with the third overall pick and traded with the Orlando Magic for Croatian prospect Dario Šarić, the twelfth pick of the draft.
+Neither prospect was expected to make an immediate impact for the 76ers, as Embiid was recovering from a stress fracture in the navicular bone, while Šarić would likely spend one or more years playing in the Turkish Basketball League.
+In the second round, the 76ers selected K. J. McDaniels, Jerami Grant, Jordan McRae, and Serbian prospect Vasilije Micić.
+The 76ers also traded a second-round pick to re-acquire Jackson from the Pelicans.

-In the 2014 off-season, the Sixers traded Thaddeus Young to Minnesota in the Kevin Love to Cleveland trade, and received the Heat's 2015 first-round draft pick, Luc Mbah a Moute and Alexey Shved, leaving only two players with three years of experience on the Sixers remaining.
+In the 2014 off-season, the team traded Thaddeus Young to Minnesota in the Kevin Love to Cleveland trade, and received the Heat's 2015 first-round draft pick, Luc Mbah a Moute and Alexey Shved, leaving only two players with three years of experience remaining on the team.